 Luckily, there’s an array of creatives out there all chomping on the bit, ready and waiting to put their own special stamp on the advertising landscape.

-When the Thai franchise of Dunkin’ Donuts saw fit to black up a model to promote its new charcoal donut http://www.adweek.com/creativity/dunkin-donuts-apologizes-blackface-ad-not-everyone-sorry-152172/ it simply did not register that it might be offensive.
+When the Thai franchise of Dunkin’ Donuts saw fit to black up a model to promote its new charcoal donut it simply did not register that it might be offensive.
 This was exacerbated when the local chief exec responded to the furore by saying, “I don’t get it.
 What’s the big fuss?”
 So what could have been deemed as a possible ‘oops’ emanated to be a resounding ‘duh’.
-Ok, the company may be secure enough in their ‘brand’ that they don’t feel the need to answer to the general public, but I’ll bet anybody’s bottom dollar they had to explain the 50% drop in sales to their shareholders.

-Snickers told us that gay men are inferior https://www.theguardian.com/media/2008/jul/28/advertising1.
-Ford was accused of promoting sexual violence against women in India http://www.huffingtonpost.co.uk/2013/03/24/ford-indian-car-ad-rape_n_2944574.html.
-And Hyundai’s depiction of a suicide attempt in one of its car advertisements was quite simply idiotic https://www.businessinsider.com.au/hyundai-suicide-ad-everyone-is-talking-about-2013-4.
-The list of advertising blunders and subsequent brand injuries goes on and on.
-What is going on?
+Demographic complexities aside, some people will always read offence into an ad.
+And some ads have firmly pushed offence buttons.
+Snickers told us that gay men are inferior.
+Ford was accused of promoting sexual violence against women in India.
+And Hyundai’s depiction of a suicide attempt in one of its car advertisements was quite arguably stupid.
+The list of advertising blunders and potential brand injuries goes on and on.

 The frequency of such bloopers has made good business for crisis management companies, sustained by legions of activists claiming to represent a plethora of interest groups affronted by slogans and images.

-Such approaches may be of use to the likes of Benetton or Pepsi, but not all brands are so well-endowed with that prior good will.
-More cynically, you could argue that all publicity is good publicity.
-But is it really?
+Such approaches may work for the likes of Benetton or Pepsi, but not all brands are so well-endowed with that prior good will.

-On the flip side, perhaps the way ahead is to publish and be damned.
+On the flip side, there is of course the argument that all publicity is good publicity.
+Perhaps the way ahead is to publish and be damned.
 In some national markets, the notion of being offensive can actually work.
-In the UK, brands such as Yorkie http://www.campaignlive.co.uk/article/yorkie-makes-shift-not-girls-positioning-new-tv-ad/1135039 and Peperami http://adage.com/article/global-news/unilever-embraces-crowdsourcing-sacks-lowe-peperami-biz/138978/ have thrived on controversy.
+In the UK, brands such as Yorkie and Peperami have thrived on controversy.
 Selling on the basis of offence – while potentially putting off some consumers – can also consolidate core markets.
 For the brand, if those offended aren’t likely to buy anyway, their feelings about any ads aren’t really taken into account.

 What the protesters didn’t understand here is that Protein World’s business is based on body shaming.
 They want customers who are opposite to the protesters.
 The outrage and controversy that was generated actually helped the brand.